ctoepfer/codesamples/README.md

 This repository is dedicated to my personal code samples and open source projects.
 I'm the proprietor of Pacific Brewing Supplies, a retail homebrewing shop located in San Dimas, California.
 Before running the retail shop, I worked as a software engineer.
 You can find my LinkedIn profile here: https://www.linkedin.com/in/charlest/.

 ## About Me
-As a software engineer turned homebrewing enthusiast, I enjoy exploring the intersection of technology and brewing.
+As a software engineer turned homebrewing enthusiast, I enjoy exploring the intersection of technology, retail, and brewing.
 I have developed a number of tools and applications to help me with my tasks here in the shop and am excited to share them with the community.

 ## Repository
 This Github repository has been set up to share my personal code samples and open source projects related to homebrewing and software development.
 I encourage you to explore the repository and try out my code samples and projects.